 On Monday, Sept.
-9, Burroughs High School held a campuswide College and Career Day, offering students a unique opportunity to explore potential pathways for their futures.
+9, Burroughs High School held its first campuswide College and Career Day, offering students a unique opportunity to explore potential pathways for their futures.
 The day offered students time to complete career interest surveys, listen to guest speakers, explore different careers and “life after high school” information, and hear about their teachers’ personal college and career journeys.

 The College and Career Day series is a new addition to the school and will be recurring after every grading period.
 The days were earmarked for this purpose in response to an identified need.